Francis Magalona: Legacy and influence

 In 2013, Kaleidoscope World, a tribute film starring Yassi Pressman and Sef Cadayona, was shown during the 2013 Metro Manila Film Festival.
 In 2016, the Philippine Educational Theater Association (PETA) featured Magalona's songs in the dystopian sci-fi jukebox musical 3 Stars and a Sun.

 Magalona was given a tribute during a segment at the 2019 Southeast Asian Games opening ceremony at the Philippine Arena, where three of his songs being rendered by his son Elmo Magalona, who sang "Man From Manila", Iñigo Pascual, who gave a rendition of "Mga Kababayan", and KZ Tandingan, who sang "Tayo'y Mga Pinoy".
 The said segment in the ceremony showcased the energy of the Filipino people.

 On October 10, 2022, Maxene Magalona posted her version of "Kaleidoscope World" to celebrate World Mental Health Day.
 She had recorded her version several days earlier on October 4, her father's 58th birthday anniversary.
 In December of that year, during the UAAP Season 85 cheerdance competition, the FEU Cheerdancers performed their routine to a medley of Magalona's songs.
 They went on to finish second in the competition.
 Weeks later, during the Eraserheads Huling El Bimbo reunion concert, a hologram of Magalona was brought out.
 Magalona's sons Elmo and Arkin then performed "Superproxy" alongside the hologram.
 Maxene praised her brothers' performance, and thanked the band "for honoring Francis M through this super cool hologram".

+In 2026, a version of "Mga Kababayan Ko" recorded by the P-pop group SB19 was featured on the soundtrack of the animated film Forgotten Island.
+SB19 also performed this song at Lollapalooza that year.

 A number of Filipino rappers have acknowledged Magalona as an influence and inspiration including Abra, Bassilyo, Rye Armamento of the 90s hip-hop group Sun Valley Crew, Loonie, Gloc-9, and Ruby Ibarra.